gin66/FastAccelStepper/README.md

        1.) let stepper slowly increase speed to v1
        2.) before v1 is reached, increase accel and call stopMove() => result is, that the stepper first increases speed before ramping down
-* move/moveTo should ignore requests for opposite direction of a running motor
+* move/moveTo should ignore requests for opposite direction of a running motor => as long as change direction is not supported
-* move should use the target position as reference and not the position at queue end
-* Change in direction requires motor stop ! => not convenient
+* Change in direction requires motor stop ! => not convenient and the raw queue actually supports it.

 ## Not planned for now